LCAS/wg-easy/README.md

 * [Using WireGuard-Easy with nginx/SSL](https://github.com/wg-easy/wg-easy/wiki/Using-WireGuard-Easy-with-nginx-SSL)

 For less common or specific edge-case scenarios, please refer to the detailed information provided in the [Wiki](https://github.com/wg-easy/wg-easy/wiki).

+# Common Problems

+* On mobile phones there can be problem about preferring IPv6.
+It occurred in on EE.
+See e.g. https://community.ee.co.uk/t5/Mobile-Broadband/IPv4-only-device/td-p/1212142.
+Best solution is to limit the APN to use IPv4